simon-frankau/speedball2-re-amiga/README.md

 # Reverse engineering of Speedball 2 for Commodore Amiga

-**Project status: This is incomplete.
-I've put a decent amount of work into understanding the copy protection (as it is, post-crack), which I wanted to put up, but large chunks of the image that are different from the Megadrive version are still unexamined.**

 Following up on my reverse engineering of the [Megadrive version](https://github.com/simon-frankau/speedball2-re.git), I thought I'd have a go at the Amiga version, in order to understand the